-We love to use different glues to make slime and when we saw this new glow in the dark glue we had to give it a try!
-You can make your own glow in the dark slime using this glue which cuts back on a step, or you can use regular glue and add glow in the dark paint to it.
+You can make your own glow in the dark slime using glow in the dark glue.
+Or you can use regular glue and add glow in the dark paint to it.
 We prefer using the glow in the dark glue since it’s less messy and only a few ingredients!

 This may be the most fun we’ve had making and playing with slime!
 Even adults will love playing with this slime!
 Kids love that it glows and it makes it even more fun to stretch and squish when you’re in the dark.